-The Splendorful Path is not easy.
+The path of human flourishing, the Splendorful Path, is not easy.
 If it were, we’d live in Eden.
 We don’t.

-Splendorful Path mentors are not easy to find.
+Splendorful Path coaches are not easy to find.

 Workshops: Brown bags, 90-minute overviews, and half-day or full-day sessions